Evoked Potentials

 Clinical Applications

-- MS — central conduction delay (prolonged N13–N20 or LP–P37 interpeak latency); subclinical spinal cord/brainstem lesions
+- MS — central conduction delay (prolonged N13–N20 or N22–P37 interpeak latency); subclinical spinal cord/brainstem lesions

 - Intraoperative spinal cord monitoring — monitors posterior column (dorsal column) function during scoliosis correction, spinal tumor surgery